Thanatorika/mrtg/README.md

 Accepted by International Conference On Intelligent Computing (ICIC) 2025.

-Please access the ArXiv pdf version here:
+Please access the arXiv pdf version here: